 Civil War Medicine Conference

-Twenty-First Annual Conference on Civil War Medicine
+Twenty-Second Annual Conference on Civil War Medicine

 “One of the best conferences that I have ever attended.
 Well-organized, well-run

 and effective.
 This was a very worthwhile conference that reflects positively

 upon the museum and its personnel.
 Thank you for a wonderful experience.”